-The Chilling History of 15 Halloween Traditions
+The History of Halloween: The Chilling History of 14 Halloween Traditions

 Now a night of frolic for children, this autumn holiday is actually a mashup of old rituals remembering the dead and celebrating the spirit world, with a bit of mischief thrown in.

-Although it’s a secular holiday today, Halloween has its roots in ancient religious and spiritual traditions that have evolved over time.
+As the influence of Catholicism spread, the Catholic church tweaked many pagan holidays like Samhain to make them religion-friendly.
 The Catholic All Saints' Day, which remembers saints and martyrs, falls on November 1, and All Souls' Day, which honors the faithful departed, is November 2—two holidays that have to do with death and the afterlife.
-The night before All Saints' Day was called All Hallow's Eve ("hallow" meaning holy), which turned into "Halloween.”
-Read about the creepy real events that actually happened on Halloween.
+The night before All Saints' Day was called All Hallow's Eve ("hallow" meaning holy), which turned into "Halloween."
+The history of halloween dates back centuries, and its origins aren't all about collecting candy.
+After you've learned all about Halloween traditions, read about some creepy real events that actually happened on Halloween.

-All Saints' Day was actually originally celebrated in May, but moved to November in the ninth century to incorporate the Celtic holiday of Samhain at the end of October.
+All Saints' Day was actually originally celebrated in May but moved to November in the ninth century to incorporate the Celtic holiday of Samhain at the end of October.
 (Plus, it just makes sense to celebrate the dead in autumn, when the leaves die and fall from the trees.)
 Samhain, which marked the conclusion of the harvest season, was also the Celtic new year, the end of the summer and the beginning of the dark and deadly season of winter.
-At this time, the Celts believed, the veil between life and death was at its thinnest, and spirits may travel between the two words.
+At this time, the Celts believed, the veil between life and death was at its thinnest, and spirits may travel between the two worlds.
 Find out how All Souls' Day is celebrated around the world.

 During Samhain, the Celts offered food as a way to ward off evil spirits.
 In the Middle Ages on the eve of All Saints' Day, the poor would go "souling," visiting houses and offering prayers for the family's dead in exchange for food, called "soul cakes."
 As Irish and Scottish immigrants brought Halloween traditions to America in the 19th century, the holiday began to be associated with mischievousness, and trick-or-treating became what one historian calls an "extortion deal:" Give us treats, or we'll play a prank on you.
 As the vandalism became more serious, in the 1930s communities started encouraging trick-or-treating as we know it today in order to keep youngsters out of trouble.
 These are the best neighborhoods across the country for trick-or-treating.

-Dressing in costume
+History of Halloween tradition #3: Dressing in costume

 To protect themselves from the potentially evil spirits that may appear during Samhain, the Celts wore animal skin costumes to hide in plain sight.
 If they looked like a fellow spirit, they believed, it would be safe to go outside.
 Later, a variant of souling called "guising" emerged in Scotland, in which children dressed up and asked neighbors for food or money in exchange for a song or poem.
 In nineteenth-century America, masked Halloween pranksters were harder to identify.
 Find out the secrets Halloween costume designers want you to know.